5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 ## Conclusion

 We have now a test suite available that allows us at any stage to call it in order to make sure that everything still works.
-This is invaluable.
+Invaluable.

 ## The sequence of tests

-Please note that there is always the possibility of test cases being dependent on another, even if you try to avoid that.
-That might be by mistake or due to an unnoticed side effect.
+Please note that there is always the possibility of dependencies between test cases, however you try to avoid that.
+That might be a mistake – or due to an unnoticed side effect.

-That doesn't mean that you shouldn't aim for making all test cases completely independent from one another.
-Watch out: a future version of `Tester` might come with an option that shuffles the test cases before executing them.
+That doesn’t mean that you shouldn’t aim for making all test cases completely independent from one another.
+A future version of `Tester` might have an option to shuffle the test cases before executing them.
+That would help find dependencies.

 ## Testing in different versions of Windows

 When you wrote for yourself, your code needed to run only on the version of Windows you use yourself.
-To ship it as a product you will have to support it on the versions your customers use.
+To ship it as a product, you will support it on the versions your customers use.

 You need to pick the versions of Windows you will support, and run your tests on all those versions.
-If you are not already a fan of automated tests, you are about to become one.
+(If you are not already a fan of automated tests, you are about to become one.)

 For this you will need one of: